wqking/metapp/doc/meta_interface_overview.md

 ## Implement meta interface

 We can implement meta interface in the specialization of DeclareMetaType for the type we want to declare.
-An "implemented" meta interface is just a static function with exactly same prototype as the member functions in MetaType.
+An "implemented" meta interface is just a static function with exactly same name and prototype as the member functions in MetaType.
-The static function defines a static instance of the meta interface with proper arguments to the constructor, then returns a pointer to the static instance.
+The static function defines a static object of the meta interface with proper arguments to the constructor, then returns a pointer to the static object.
 A meta type can implement more than one meta interfaces.
 The static function can be also a static function pointer, and it's assigned some elsewhere such as in the .cpp source file.
 That allows to decouple the interface implementation from the DeclareMetaType specialization.